 A healthy respect for bears

-Bears are among all land mammals the most formidable creatures.
+Bears are, among all land mammals, the most formidable creatures.
 The utmost respect for their wildness is essential.
 Like all mammals, bears communicate with each other.
 It is wise to learn their language of body posture and behavior.
 The National Park service offers instruction on how to act in bear country through video kiosks at Park Headquarters.
-For some places, like Brooks Falls in Katmai, it is required viewing.
+For some places, like Brooks Falls in Katmai, viewing is required.

 Taking your own Alaska bear photos

-If you are a photographer seeking to take your own Alaska bear photos, then you are in luck.
+You are lucky if you are a photographer seeking to take your own Alaska bear photos.
 It is a thrilling experience and can be done safely in many parts of Alaska.
 I’ve photographed all three species, but most of my efforts have focused on the brown bear and polar bear.
-Not that photographing any bear is really “easy” but the brown bear, favoring open country in the Interior and Arctic, presents itself more often.
-Additionally, the coastal brown bear congregates in large numbers to feed on salmon, and places like Brooks Falls in Katmai National Park, or the McNeil River Sanctuary offer wonderful access to these animals for photography.
-Polar bears, due to the remoteness of their habitat, are a little more challenging to photograph.
+Not that photographing any bear is really “easy,” but the brown bear, favoring open country in the Interior and Arctic, presents itself more often.
+Additionally, the coastal brown bear congregates in large numbers to feed on salmon, and places like Brooks Falls in Katmai National Park or the McNeil River Sanctuary offer lovely access to these animals for photography.
+Due to the remoteness of their habitat, polar bears are a little more challenging to photograph.
 A few Inupiat native villages along the Arctic coast, like Kaktovik, can provide an access point for polar bear photography.
-There are some notable bear viewing destinations which offer a safe environment for both observation and photography.
-Below are a few popular ones but there are many more:
+Some notable bear-viewing destinations offer a safe environment for both observation and photography.
+Below are a few popular ones, but there are many more: